nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_newmethod.md

 ```math
 f(λ)=\det(M(λ))=0
 ```
-The application of Halley's method to this nonlinear scalar equation, will serve as an example solver and does to our knowledge not lead to a competive algorithm.
+The application of Halley's method to this nonlinear scalar equation will serve as an example solver and does to our knowledge not lead to a competive algorithm.
 Halley's method for the root-finding problem is